MWod/DeeperHistReg-ACROBAT-submission/README.md

 This is a minimal working example that produces the submission file for the competition and allows one to reproduce the results.

-The full framework containing the full source code, deep networks, training scripts, pretrained models, additional high-resolution nonrigid step, and convinient utility functions to deal with WSIs at full resolution - will be available soon at:  [DeeperHistReg](https://github.com/MWod/DeeperHistReg)
+The full framework containing the full source code, deep networks, training scripts, pretrained models, additional high-resolution nonrigid step, and onvenient utility functions to deal with WSIs at full resolution - will be available soon at:  [DeeperHistReg](https://github.com/MWod/DeeperHistReg)

 # ACROBAT Method Description